mitmproxy/mitmproxy_rs/README.md

 python3 ./echo_test_server.py
 ```

+Use `maturin develop --release` to compile the native module with optimizations
+turned on.
+This will improve performance and reduce the size of the binary to
+about 4MB.

 ---

-For debug builds, the library can be introspected using `tokio-console`:
+The asynchronous runtime can be introspected using `tokio-console` when using
+a debug build of the native module:

 ```shell
 tokio-console http://localhost:6669
 ```

-There should be no task that is busy when the program is idle, i.e. there should be no busy waiting.
+There should be no task that is busy when the program is idle, i.e. there should
+be no busy waiting.